dgchampp/Silentlink/README.md

 The app is designed for **simplicity** — single login takes users straight to the chat home to start conversations instantly.
 ---
 ## Live Demo
-This site is hosted on render [silentlink.onrender.com](silentlink.onrender.com)
+Please check the site , hosted on render [silentlink.onrender.com](silentlink.onrender.com)
 ## ✨ Features

 ### 👤 User Features